 Wider military influence in schools in Scotland

 The UK military’s influence in schools in Scotland is not limited to visits by armed forces personnel.
-Other initiatives, which mostly take place during school hours, include: a wide range of school Cadet programmes; curriculum activities and lesson resources produced by the armed forces; visits to military bases and museums; military-oriented alternative provision; and armed forces scholarships for those in S6 or Further Education colleges.
+Other initiatives, which mostly take place during school hours, include: a wide range of school Cadet programmes; lesson resources produced by the armed forces; visits to military bases and museums; military-oriented alternative provision; and armed forces scholarships for those in S6 or Further Education colleges.
 The two main reasons the military ‘engages' with young people, and with schools in particular, which drive all but the last of the initiatives explored below, are armed forces recruitment and positive awareness-raising.

 Cadets in schools

 There are currently eleven Combined Cadet Forces (CCFs) in the Highlands and eight in the Lowlands.
 All of them are in independent schools.
 There are currently no state school CCFs in Scotland; Knox Academy’s was the last, and it was disbanded in 2010 because of low membership (down to 20 students from a peak of 80), a staff volunteer shortage, and because of the problem of storing - and training with - rifles on school premises was “beyond resolution”.
 There was interest in expanding the CCF in state schools in Scotland as long ago as 2006, at least as pilots, but this did not go ahead.